Who Is Desmond Tutu?

 "We knew, yes, we were deprived," he later recalled in an Academy of Achievement interview.
 "It wasn't the same thing for white kids, but it was as full a life as you could make it.
 I mean, we made toys for ourselves with wires, making cars, and you really were exploding with joy!"
 Tutu recalls one day when he was out walking with his mother when a white man, a priest named Trevor Huddleston, tipped his hat to her — the first time he had ever seen a white man pay this respect to a black woman.
 The incident made a profound impression on Tutu, teaching him that he need not accept discrimination and that religion could be a powerful tool for advocating racial equality.

 Tutu was a bright and curious child with a passion for reading.
 He especially loved reading comic strips as well as Aesop's Fables and the plays of William Shakespeare.
-His family eventually moved to the capital city of Johannesburg, and it was during Tutu's teen years that he contracted tuberculosis, spending a year and a half at a sanatorium to recuperate.
+His family eventually moved to Johannesburg, and it was during Tutu's teen years that he contracted tuberculosis, spending a year and a half at a sanatorium to recuperate.
 The experience inspired his ambition to become a medical doctor and find a cure for the disease.
 Tutu attended Johannesburg Bantu High School, a grossly underfunded all-black school where he nevertheless excelled academically. "...many of the people who taught us were very dedicated and they inspired you to want to emulate them and really to become all that you could become," Tutu remembered when speaking to the Academy of Achievement.
 "They gave you the impression that, in fact, yeah, the sky is the limit.
 You can, even with all of the obstacles that are placed in your way; you can reach out to the stars."

 Tutu graduated from high school in 1950, and although he had been accepted into medical school, his family could not afford the expensive tuition.
 Instead, he accepted a scholarship to study education at Pretoria Bantu Normal College and graduated with his teacher's certificate in 1953.
 He then continued on to receive a bachelor's degree from the University of South Africa in 1954.
 Upon graduation, Tutu returned to his high school alma mater to teach English and history. "...I tried to be what my teachers had been to me to these kids," he said, "seeking to instill in them a pride, a pride in themselves.
 A pride in what they were doing.
 A pride that said they may define you as so and so.
 You aren't that.
 Make sure you prove them wrong by becoming what the potential in you says you can become."